Livingston, Louisiana: Geography

 Livingston is located at (30.498721, -90.748371).

 According to the United States Census Bureau, the town has a total area of 3.1 sqmi, all land.

 The communities of Doyle and Livingston, combined in 1955 to create the Town of Livingston.
 Doyle was established northeast of present-day Livingston, located on Hog Branch, off present-day North Doyle Road but moved when the railroad was built from Baton Rouge to Hammond, and the community was re-located in 1908 by the McDonald family.

-Livingston was started by the Lyons Lumber Company in 1916 as a logging community on 63 acres just west of Doyle, to support their logging industry and timber mill in Garyville, located south of Livingston on the Mississippi River.
-Therefore, Livingston and Garyville are sister cities.

-When Livingston was first established there was a house on every lot, a board walk in front of every home, and water wells drilled on each corner so every home would have access to running water.